 The Card of the Day: The Nine of Swords

 The Nine of Swords has been called the “worst card in the deck.”
 Although the imagery isn’t as jolting as some of the other cards, it is called the “worst” because it represents the potential of the "inner-saboteur'" or "shadow self'" to attack us from within.
 Fear, shame, guilt, feeling utterly alone...these are all tools the inner saboteur uses to make us feel powerless.
 The brighter the light you shine, the greater the shadow you cast.
 Sensitive, kind, and creative people who bring light into the world have to be especially strong when facing their shadows.
 Inner shadows are like nightmares, they are scary but they don't actually exist.
-You are stronger than your inner saboteur, but you must stand up to it when it tries to overtake your mind.
+You are stronger than your inner saboteur, but you must stand up to it when it tries to take over your mind.

 Look closely at the paneling on the bed.
 He is submitting to his attacking inner-saboteur.
 But even now there is still hope.
 He just can't see it now because he is covering his eyes.
 Look at his quilt.
 Blankets are shields, they comfort us and remind us we are actually "safe."
 His blanket is covered with roses.
 This represents that he is still vital, and has a whole beautiful life ahead for him, despite what the shadow tells him.
 His quilt is also covered with the signs of the zodiac, the star patterns of the Universe.
 This symbolizes that he can free himself from fear if he remembers that he is alive because the Universe gave him a purpose.
 He is a thread in a greater universal tapestry.
 He actually does deserve to live and thrive, but he needs to see the truth about himself first.
 He is a vital part of a bigger (Universal) plan.
-To escape the fear he must view himself from a higher, universal perspective.

 Everyone is given a security blanket when they're born.
 It's also the first thing they pass out to aid in disaster relief.
-Spirit is comforting you with the knowledge that you are not alone and are a vital part of a greater design.
+God/dess, the Universe, Spirit is comforting you with the knowledge that you are not alone and are a vital part of a greater design.
 You wouldn't exist and be alive now, if there weren't something important that you were learning or doing.
 Life is school for the soul.
 The truth is that you were put here for a purpose.
 You are not garbage and never will be.